robrix/robrix.github.io/_posts/2020-03-29-all-you-need-is-lambda-1-booleans.md

 ## Unconditional λ

-Since a lambda is the only way to introduce a value—it’s the only “literal” syntax—we can also see that the only kinds of runtime values must be closures, perhaps consisting of the name of the introduced variable, body of the lambda, & values of any variables it closed over when constructed (again, we assume strict lexical scoping).
+Lambdas are the only way to introduce values—they’re the only “literal” syntax in the language.
+We can therefore infer that the only kinds of runtime values must be closures.
+In an interpreter for the lambda calculus, closures might consist of the name of the introduced variable, the body of the lambda, & a map relating the names and values of any variables it closed over when constructed (again, we assume strict lexical scoping).

 How do you _do_ anything when you don’t even have `true` and `false`?
 Lambdas and variables don’t _do_, they merely _are_, so that leaves application.
 When all you have is lambda application, everything looks like a lambda abstraction, so we’ll represent booleans using lambdas.